AdrianSeguraOrtiz/GENECI/components/extract_data/GRNDATA/README.md

 ## DESCRIPTION

-This component is responsible for downloading differential expression data from various databases such as SynTReN, Rogers and GeneNetWeaver.
+This component is responsible for downloading differential expression data and gold standards from various databases such as SynTReN, Rogers and GeneNetWeaver.

 # DOCKER